 Warm summer days have us dreaming of packing up the car and heading to a beach house for a week away from technology and news!
 For those of us who can’t make that dream a reality, we’ve put together a dream home tour of a beautiful modern coastal home, full of subtle beachy decorations.
 It’ll bring all of your beach house interior design dreams to life!

 Modern coastal takes all the laid back seaside aesthetic of a traditional coastal home, but with a more mid-century modern vibe.
 When it comes to coastal interior design ideas, there’s a difference between east coast versus west coast decor.
 They definitely have different vibes!
 Modern coastal has some similarities to the popular west coast style, California Casual, but with a bit more of a streamlined finish and a more neutral palette.
+It’s a popular style in cities like Los Angeles and San Diego!

 Modern beach house interior design embraces organic forms, and mixes them with more angular, clean lines.
 And natural textures have a big place in modern coastal spaces as well.
 However, there is definitely a less-is-more approach to modern beach house decor—a top value of mid-century spaces.
 But the decor that is present is sculptural for a bold impact.